-Here is the Environmental Protection Agency’s final 33-page report for Oak Park, titled “Linking Community Building Blocks for Educational, Economic and Equity Outcomes (pdf).”
-Please plan to join colleagues and neighbors on Tuesday, Oct.
-30 at 7 pm in the Main Library Veterans Room to discuss how, together as a community, we can move forward on the recommendations outlined in this report.
+September 18, 2018 – Read the Environmental Protection Agency’s final 33-page report for Oak Park, titled “Linking Community Building Blocks for Educational, Economic, and Equity Outcomes (pdf).”
+Then plan to join your colleagues and neighbors on Tuesday, October 30 at 7 pm in the Main Library Veterans Room to discuss how, together as a community, we can move forward on the recommendations outlined in this report.

 Special thanks to the members of the workshop’s Steering Committee: Frances Kraft, Equity Team of Oak Park; Deborah Baness King, Triton College Dean of Academic Success; Gavin Morgan, Oak Park Township Manager; Lynda Schueler, Housing Forward Executive Director; James Madigan, Oak Park Library Deputy Director; Robert Simmons, Oak Park Library Social Services and Safety Director; and Jodi Kolo, Oak Park Library Communications Director.